CadQuery/cadquery/doc/roadmap.rst

     offset profiles, including circles, rects, and other profiles.

 ellipses
-    create elipses and portions of elipses
+    create ellipses and portions of ellipses

 regular polygons
     several construction methods: